-The devices offer as standard the possibility for parallel connection in Share bus operation to achieve a constant current sharing, plus a genuine master-slave connection with totaling of the slave units' values on the master unit from PSI 9000 WR 3U series.
+The devices offer as standard the possibility for parallel connection in Share bus operation to achieve a constant current sharing, plus a genuine master-slave connection with totalling of the slave units' values.
 This kind of operation allows for up to 16 units to be combined to a single system with a total power of up to 240 kW.